 As effective communicators, we are able to explain the issues and alternatives to association members as necessary.
 We can address the member concerns at board meetings before and after any legal actions, and we can draft litigation updates for association members.

 Our law firm has represented thousands of condominium, townhome, and homeowners associations in Colorado seeking damages for residential construction defects such as:

 - Soil and slope instability and geologic hazard problems.

 - Water intrusion and building envelope failures.

 - Failing roads and infrastructure.

 Almost all of our construction defect fee agreements are drafted on a contingency basis, which means our fee is established as a percentage of your eventual recovery.
 We only get paid for our work if we obtain compensation for you.
-If you don’t receive damages, then you don’t owe us anything.
+If you do not receive damages, then you do not owe us anything.
 If you decide to work with us to pursue your claim, all of this will be spelled out in a written fee agreement.

 We work to maximize your recovery so that after our fees are paid, you have enough money left over to fix as many of the problems as possible.
 In all cases, our goal is to ensure that you get the home you were promised.

 Read our complete detail of Fees and Costs.

 CONTACT YOUR CONSTRUCTION DEFECT LAW FIRM, BURG SIMPSON TODAY